Anne Dawson (secret agent): Second World War in Holland

 They had five of their six children by the time Holland was invaded by the Nazis in May 1940.
 Anne gave them English names (Patricia Mary, Eileen Flavia, Sheila Anne, John William and Donald Robert) and, after the birth of their first child, at her wish, the family's daily language changed to English.

 English continued to be spoken in the big white house at 164 Geldropseweg, Eindhoven, throughout the Nazi occupation, although it abruptly stopped outdoors after one of the children, to his parents' horror, spoke English on a train when a uniformed German unexpectedly boarded it and sat down in their compartment.
 It fortunately had no consequences because the soldier would most likely not have recognised the language.

-It is a testament to her feeling of pride as a Briton and contempt for the Nazi regime, and to her steely courage, that she called her third son, born in 1942, Frank Allan after the newsreader of the BBC's broadcasts to occupied Europe.
-In July 1944, handy with a sewing machine, she could be seen in her living room - with her back to a giant map of Europe with coloured pins indicating Allied progress in Normandy - stitching together the large Union Jack that she hung out when British and American liberators reached Eindhoven on 18 September that year.

 If, as a British citizen living under Nazi occupation, Anne was never interned as an enemy alien, she could thank both the silence of the many people who knew her to be British, and the action of courageous unknown officials in the Eindhoven population registry who changed her name from Anne Dawson to Anna Müller, and altered her place of birth.
 (In Holland, maiden names remain the registered name of a woman; they can, but need not, hyphenate their husband's family name in front of their own but this does not affect the status of their registered birth name.)
 She did not find out about this act of patriotic courage until the end of the war.
 The same appears to have happened to all of the known British women then living in Eindhoven.